openfisca/openfisca-doc/source/installation/index.md

 ## Generic requirements

-OpenFisca source code is in [Python language](https://www.python.org/).
+OpenFisca source code is in [Python open source language](https://www.python.org/).

 To run or modify the source code of a model, you will need a `Python` installation.
 You may for example want to modify the source code to test OpenFisca syntaxes or write some law or regulation rule.